Amish

 Amish church membership begins with adult baptism, usually between the ages of 16 and 23.
-Church districts have between 20 and 40 families, and worship services are held every other Sunday in a member's home or barn.
+Church districts have between 20 and 40 families, and Old Order Amish and New Order Amish worship services are held every other Sunday in a member's home or barn, while the Beachy Amish worship every Sunday in churches.
 The rules of the church, the Ordnung, which differs to some extent between different districts, are reviewed twice a year by all members of the church.
-The Ordnung must be observed by every member and covers many aspects of day-to-day living, including prohibitions or limitations on the use of power-line electricity, telephones, and automobiles, as well as regulations on clothing.
+The Ordnung must be observed by every member and covers many aspects of Old Order Amish day-to-day living, including prohibitions or limitations on the use of power-line electricity, telephones, and automobiles, as well as regulations on clothing.
 Generally, a heavy emphasis is placed on church and family relationships.
-The Amish typically operate their own one-room schools and discontinue formal education after grade eight.
+The Old Order Amish typically operate their own one-room schools and discontinue formal education after grade eight (age 13–14).
 Most Amish do not buy commercial insurance or participate in Social Security.
 As present-day Anabaptists, Amish church members practice nonresistance and will not perform any type of military service.